bazelbuild/starlark/spec.md

 Bindings in either of these kinds of block, and in the file block itself, are called _local_.
 (In the example, the bindings for `e`, `f`, `g`, and `i` are all local.)

-A module block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level comprehension.
-Bindings inside either of these kinds of block are called _local_.
 Additional functions and comprehensions, and their blocks, may be nested in any order, to any depth.